Division of Molecular Biology

 The primary purpose of these research projects is the general broadening of our knowledge of biological processes at the molecular level and the underlying principles of life, as well as the training of young scientists for professional work in the molecular biosciences, including biomedicine and biotechnology.

 At the center of our interests are the processes of cellular cytoskeleton movement in social amoeba Dictyostelium discoideum, development and differentiation of somatic stem cells (haematopoietic stem cells); transcription factors of the Ikaros family and the role of serotonin in cell differentiation.
 Lastly, we study biochemical processes of energy conversion in photosynthetic plant organelles and their prokaryotic cyanobacterial ancestors.more »

 We are a young and dynamic laboratory, one of the biggest laboratories in the Division of Molecular Biology, consisting of two research groups working on different subjects with some degree of overlap.
-We collaborate with several researchers groups within the Institute and even more research groups abroad (in Germany and France).
+We collaborate with several researchers groups within the Institute and even more research groups abroad (Germany, France, USA, Slovenia).
 We use state-of-the-art cell biology, molecular biology and biochemistry techniques.
-The two directions of our research are: 1.
-Cell response to genotoxic agents and mechanisms involved in drug-resistance and 2.
-Adenoviruses as vectors for gene transfer.more »

 Laboratory for Chemical Biology (LCB) is oriented to interdisciplinary research in the field of plant growth and development and its molecular regulation, as well as secondary metabolism.more »

 The main goal of our research is to get new insights into molecular mechanisms of DNA recombination and repair in prokaryotesmore »